phac-nml/irida/doc/administrator/galaxy/pipelines/phylogenomics/index.md

 Please install all the Galaxy tools in the table above by logging into Galaxy, navigating to **Admin > Search and browse tool sheds**, searching for the appropriate **Tool Name** and installing the appropriate **Toolshed Installable Revision**.

-The install progress can be monitored in the Galaxy log file `$GALAXY_BASE_DIR/main.log`.
+The install progress can be monitored in the Galaxy log files `galaxy/*.log`.
 On completion you should see a message of `Installed` next to the tool when going to **Admin > Manage installed tool shed repositories**.

 ## Step 3: Testing Pipeline